 For further information on Peer Academic Coaching, contact the CAMP office at 512-448-8625.

 CAMP students are eligible for free tutoring and are required to complete a specified number of hours per week.
-The Academic Counseling and Support Programs provide all St. Edward's students with peer/group tutoring and supplemetal instruction sessions.
+Academic Support Services provide all St. Edward's students with peer/group tutoring and supplemental instruction sessions.

-Find ouf how Peer Tutoring and Supplemental Instruction can help you academically.
+Find out how Peer Tutoring and Supplemental Instruction can help you academically.

 All freshmen CAMP students are required to attend the CAMP Monthly Meetings.
 Held on the last Friday of each month, meetings will cover important information, provide a venue for questions and answers, feature special guests, and team-building excursions.

 |August 31, 2018||JBWS - Carter Auditorium|